-The per capita income in Largo in 2010 was $26,635, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,540 for a family of four.
+The per capita income in Largo in 2018 was $29,001, which is middle income relative to Florida and the nation.
+This equates to an annual income of $116,004 for a family of four.
 However, Largo contains both very wealthy and poor people as well.

-Largo is a somewhat ethnically-diverse city.
+Largo is a very ethnically-diverse city.
 The people who call Largo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Largo residents report their race to be White, followed by Black or African-American.
 Largo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.60% of the city’s residents.
-Important ancestries of people in Largo include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 11.51% of the city’s residents.
+Important ancestries of people in Largo include German, Irish, English, Italian, and Polish.

 The most common language spoken in Largo is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Portuguese.